-5.2 No Action/Limit Level exceedance was recorded for air quality in the reporting period.

-Noise

-5.3 No Action/Limit Level exceedance was recorded in the reporting period.

-Water Quality

-- 5.4 No Action/Limit Level exceedance for dissolved oxygen and turbidity was recorded in the reporting period. - 5.5 There are nineteen Action Level exceedances were recorded for suspended solids. - 5.6 According to the investigation, the exceedances are considered not due to the Contract due to the following reasons: - 1) No major marine construction activity was conducted; - 2) No pollution discharge from construction activity was observed; - 3) Sediment plume due to natural fluctuation of shallow water was observed; - 4) Control station value already exceeded either the Baseline Action or Limit Level; - 5) Localized sediment plume due to natural fluctuation of shallow water was observed; and - 6) Dispersion of sediment plume to the monitoring station from the area outside the site boundary (i.e. works area not under and related to HY/2011/09) was observed
+- 5.2 No Action/Limit Level exceedance was recorded for air quality in the reporting period.
+Noise - 5.3 No Action/Limit Level exceedance was recorded in the reporting period.
+Water Quality - 5.4 No Action/Limit Level exceedance for dissolved oxygen and turbidity was recorded in the reporting period. - 5.5 There are two Action Level exceedances were recorded for suspended solids. - 5.6 According to the investigation, the exceedances are considered not due to the Contract due to the following reasons:

+No major marine construction activity was conducted;

+No pollution discharge from construction activity was observed;

+Sediment plume due to natural fluctuation of shallow water was observed;

+Localized sediment plume due to the rough water condition was observed; and

+Dispersion of sediment plume to the monitoring stations from the area outside the site boundary (i.e. area not under and related to HY/2011/09) was observed.